arnoudkooi/sn-scriptsync/README.md

-# ServiceNow VS Code ScriptSync
+# VS Code ScriptSync for ServiceNow
 Easy Integration from ServiceNow to VS Code to be able to script in a full fledged editor, without any configuration.

 ![Use Extension](img/sn-scriptsync.gif)